IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 > [!NOTE]
 > If your changes are unsaved you will be asked if you want to save them before proceeding.

 Once the Software Factory has executed the templates, it pauses to give you an opportunity to review the proposed changes (called staging).
+You can click an entry and it will open in a diff tool.
 If you are satisfied with the proposed changes you can press the `APPLY CHANGES` button to continue.
 When the Software Factory Execution is complete, you will be presented with the `CLOSE` button to end the session.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/run-the-software-factory.mp4"></video></p>